 - At Rogers Behavioral Health, patients learn how to apply the tools and skills they need to give them the best chance of full recovery.
 We use an intensive model of evidence-based care that has been effective for thousands of patients.
-Family involvement is a key part of many programs. - If applicable, Rogers provides significant individual treatment throughout all levels of care in addition to group therapy. - If patients have not seen improvement in depression symptoms with the combination of therapy and medication, we offer transcranial magnetic stimulation (TMS) in Oconomowoc, WI and San Francisco East Bay.
+Family involvement is a key part of many programs. - If applicable, Rogers provides significant individual treatment throughout all levels of care in addition to group therapy. - We offer transcranial magnetic stimulation (TMS) that can be provided in some RBH locations.
 Patients and the care team decide if this is the right approach. - In addition to these evidence-based therapies, we offer mindfulness and experiential therapy such as movement, art, music and horticultural therapy that often enhance our patients' experience and well-being.
-And, spiritual care is available at various locations, providing a holistic approach to healing, regardless of faith or belief system.
+Additionally, spiritual care is available at various locations, providing a holistic approach to healing, regardless of faith or belief system.
 We're committed to working with patients in a warm, inviting environment to find the combination that helps patients onto a road to recovery.